enormandeau/barque/README.md

 ```

 The analysis of this test dataset takes 25 seconds on a Linux ThinkPad laptop
-with 4 core-i7 CPUs from ~2012 and 70 seconds on the same laptop using only one
+from 2012 running with 4 core-i7 CPUs and 70 seconds on the same laptop using
-CPU.
+only one CPU.

 ## License